road-cycling/1dolphons/README.md

 To-Do:
 Group Messaging
-Connect all screens when buttons are pressed
+*Connect all screens when buttons are pressed (Welcome Page should do this- make sure all other pages that need it have it)